opensentiment/website/content/en/docs/project/about.md

 ## The Road Ahead

-OpenSentiment is still in its early stages.
+Open Sentiment is still in its early stages.
 There is a lot of exciting work to be done and we are actively seeking contributors who are passionate about media literacy, AI, and the intersection of the two.
-Whether your expertise is in machine learning, data collection, project management, or community engagement, there is a place for you in the OpenSentiment project.
+Whether your expertise is in machine learning, data collection, project management, or community engagement, there is a place for you in the Open Sentiment project.

 ### Search Functionality